sayem314/Caddy-Web-Server-Installer/README.md

 ### Contribute?

 Contributions are always welcome - if you have any code to contribute, simply fork this and submit a pull request!
 Otherwise, if you find any bugs or issues, please open an issue!

+### Donations

+If you want to show your appreciation, you can donate via Bitcoin.
+Thanks!
+16xPekxvRoCiG12iFG1SNUW1tSuPfxxNoV